Fruitful-Esther/Meet-Me/README.md

 - 👋 Hi, my name is Esther John
 - 👀 I’m a Data Analyst with specific interest in the Aviation Industry and the Oil and Gas Industry
 - 🌱 I’m currently learning Machine Learning
-- 📫 You can reach me on my LinkedIn handle.
+- 📫 You can reach me via my LinkedIn handle.

 <!---
 Fruitful-Esther/Fruitful-Esther is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.